Vanderlei de Lima

-Vanderlei Cordeiro de Lima (born 4 July 1969) is a Brazilian retired long-distance runner.
+Vanderlei Cordeiro de Lima (born 4 July 1969) is a retired Brazilian long-distance runner.
 He was born in Cruzeiro do Oeste, Paraná.
 While leading the marathon after 35 km at the 2004 Summer Olympics, he was attacked on the course by Irish former priest Cornelius "Neil" Horan.
 Following the incident, Lima fell from first to third place, eventually winning the bronze medal.
 He was later awarded the Pierre de Coubertin Medal for his sportsmanship shown in that race.

 Lima won the Tokyo International Marathon in 1996 and the Hamburg Marathon in 2004.
 He won the South American Cross Country Championships in 1995, and the marathon at the Pan American Games consecutively in 1999 and 2003.
 He lit the Olympic cauldron and carried the Olympic flame during the opening ceremony of the 2016 Summer Olympics.

 Professional career

 Lima started out as a cross country runner, representing Brazil at the 1989 and 1992 IAAF World Cross Country Championships.
 He won a bronze medal at the 1993 South American Cross Country Championships before going on to win the competition in 1995.

 Lima won his first marathon in 1996, taking the Tokyo International Marathon title.
 He attended his first Summer Olympics that same year, running in the marathon at the 1996 Atlanta Games and finishing in 47th place.
 His first world appearance followed a year later at the 1997 World Championships in Athletics, where he finished 23rd.
 He set a personal best of 2:08:31 at the 1998 Tokyo Marathon, finishing second behind Alberto Juzdado.

 Lima was a two-time Pan American champion, running 2:17:20 at the 1999 Games and 2:19:08 for the second victory at the 2003 Games.
 He began the 2004 season with a win (2:09:39) at the Hamburg Marathon.